Xexr/wisdom/README.md

 - Every breakthrough is at first laughable and ridiculous.
 In fact if it did not start out laughable and ridiculous, it is not a breakthrough. [^first]

 - Rather than steering your life to avoid surprises, aim directly for them. [^first]

+- Show up.
+Keep showing up.
+Somebody successful said: 99% of success is just showing up. [^second]

+- There is no limit on better.
+Talent is distributed unfairly, but there is no limit on how much we can improve what we start with. [^second]

+- Following your bliss is a recipe for paralysis if you don’t know what you are passionate about.
+A better motto for most youth is “master something, anything”.
+Through mastery of one thing, you can drift towards extensions of that mastery that bring you more joy, and eventually discover where your bliss is. [^second]

+- Over the long term, the future is decided by optimists.
+To be an optimist you don’t have to ignore all the many problems we create; you just have to imagine improving our capacity to solve problems. [^second]

 ### Work, Business & Leadership